railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 .. note:: Tax regions

-	The third-party module ``import_export`` can be used to extend Open ERP's tax system, so that you can assign taxes to different accounts depending on the location of the Partner.
+	The third-party module :mod:`import_export` can be used to extend Open ERP's tax system, so that you can assign taxes to different accounts depending on the location of the Partner.
 	The :guilabel:`Partner` is given a new :guilabel:`Partner Location` field that can be set to Local, Europe or Outside,